WE NEED FAT ACCEPTANCE. HERE'S WHY! #eatingdisorderawarenessweek

 I can look back at my decade-long battle with bulimia and see that yup, the fear of being fat was the greatest contributor for me.

 And I am not alone.
-All women in Western culture experience body dissatisfaction to a greater or lesser extent and I grew up believing one of the worst things I could be as a woman was fat.
+Most, if not all women (men, too) in Western culture experience body dissatisfaction to some degree and I grew up believing one of the worst things I could be as a woman was fat.

 What’s alarming is that girls start to express concerns about their weight and body image by age 3.